erikfredner/cv/cv.md

 SyncDH.
 Santa Barbara, CA. \hfill May 2015

 "'Two Blocks Joined by a Corridor:' Time in *To The Lighthouse*."\
-Literary History III.
+Literary History.
 Stanford, CA. \hfill May 2015

 "'Inveigling *Uncle Tom’s Cabin* to Become a Ballet:' cummings’s *Tom*."\
 Berkeley-Stanford Conference.
 Stanford, CA. \hfill October 2014